 The reality is that this property was already in the pipeline long before it was announced that it would be branded as a Hyatt, as the four acre plot of land has been under development in some form for roughly a decade.

-With the project under new ownership, the plan for the past 18 months or so has been for the property to become the Thompson Palm Springs.
+With the project under new ownership, the plan for the past three years or so has been for the property to become the Thompson Palm Springs.
 For those not familiar, Thompson is another one of Hyatt’s lifestyle brands, with a big emphasis on food & beverage outlets that are popular with locals.

-I imagine the design will change somewhat compared to the original project.
-Below are the few renderings we have of the Thompson Palm Springs, as opposed to the initial plans for the Andaz Palm Springs.
+As you’d expect, the design has changed somewhat compared to the original project.
+Below are some renderings of the Thompson Palm Springs, as opposed to the initial plans for the Andaz Palm Springs.

 Another awesome California addition for Hyatt

 A few general notes about this property specifically, and about Hyatt’s overall footprint in California.
-I like Palm Springs a lot, though it’s not a place I visit often, simply because I live in Florida.
+I like Palm Springs, though it’s not a place I visit often, simply because I live in Florida.
 There are a few reasons I’m excited about this property:

 - Personally I probably wouldn’t travel cross country to visit Palm Springs as a standalone trip, though what I love so much about California is the geographic diversity, so this would be great as part of a bigger trip to California; this will also be awesome for those in SoCal who are looking for a weekend getaway